Blake-Madden/Fiction-Publisher/README.md

 - [X] Checks for possessive suffixes being italicized
 - [X] Checks for stray periods or commas around '?' or '!'
 - [X] Checks for dialogue that probably should end with a '?'
+- [X] Checks for dialogue that probably should end with a ','

 ## Building your Books